 The differences between the colleges occur in the supervisions they offer.
 The norm is for each pair of students to have two one hour sessions alone with a suitable teacher to sort out the new material and check the understanding of the old.
 Currently the maths teaching staff at King's consists of two Lecturers, a Reader and four Professors.
 In addition, we use the four King's Research Fellows and several excellent research students for specialist teaching.

 There's a good sense of community amongst the Mathematicians at King's.
 The "mathmos" get to know each other well, and since everyone gets stuck sometimes, it is really useful to have other students being helpful as well as supervisors.
+The fellows organise an enjoyable biweekly King's Maths-Physics Colloquium, bringing all levels of King’s mathmaticians and physical scientists together for an intellectually stimulating and sociable evening.

 After completing the degree students enter a variety of professions.
 About one third of King's students do further work in Mathematics, often taking Part III of the Mathematical Tripos before doing research.